-We’re going to be talking about something really excited for me.
+In today’s episode, we’re going to be talking about something really exciting for me.

 I’m talking about SELLING and in particular, the difference between masculine-oriented sales and feminine-oriented sales.

 Here for the links referenced in the show notes?

 Share your thoughts and questions in the Heart-Centred community: tashcorbin.com/group

 I’m going to be a bit controversial here and say that a lot of men actually deny that this is true, and a lot of women deny that this is true.

 The way that men and women sell is actually quite different.

 Our levels of comfort with different types of sales strategies are also quite different.